pip-services/pip-services-docs/content/en/python/commons/data/any_value_array.md

 #### remove
-Removes an array element specified by its index
+Removes an array element specified by its index.

 > remove(index: int)